Beirut explosion bares pitfalls of sending aid to Lebanon

 “That’s precisely what the Lebanese people have rightly demanded: individual interests and old lines of conflict must be overcome and the welfare of the entire population must be put first,” German Foreign Ministry.

 In the short-term, the aid streaming into Lebanon is purely for humanitarian emergencies and relatively easy to monitor.
 France, Britain, Canada and Australia, among others, have been clear that it is going directly to UN agencies or the Lebanese Red Cross.
 But actual rebuilding requires massive imports of supplies and equipment.
-And the contracts and subcontracts that have given Lebanon’s ruling elite its wealth and power, while leaving the country with crumbling roads, regular electricity cuts, trash that piles on the streets and intermittent water supplies.
+The contracts and subcontracts that have given Lebanon’s ruling elite its wealth and power, while leaving the country with crumbling roads, regular electricity cuts, trash that piles on the streets and intermittent water supplies.

 “The level of infrastructure in Lebanon is directly linked today to the level of corruption,” said Neemat Frem, a prominent Lebanese businessman and independent member of parliament.
 “We badly need more dollars but I understand that the Lebanese state and its agencies are not competent.”